Peppermint

 European folklore credited peppermint with protective powers.
 Fresh leaves hung in doorways supposedly warded off evil spirits and invited good fortune.
 Dried leaves filled protective sachets and charm bags.

-Traditional smoking blends often featured peppermint for promoting mental clarity during meditation.
-Its reputation for awakening the senses made it valued for contemplative practices.2
+• Smoking blends often featured peppermint for promoting mental clarity during meditation2

 herbal tea, tea, herbs